qmk/qmk_firmware/keyboards/preonic/keymaps/pcurt854/readme.md

 The middle section, from 1 to 0, plus three rows of letters, follows the traditional QWERTY layout.

-The left boarder, from top to bottom: ~, Tab, Esc when tapped and Control when held, Toggle layer 3, and CapLock when tapped and Shift when held.
+The left border, from top to bottom: ~, Tab, Esc when tapped and Control when held, Toggle layer 3, and CapLock when tapped and Left Shift when held.

-The right boarder: Backspace, Delete, ", Up, and Down.
+The right border: Backspace, Delete, ", Up, and Down.

-Bottom row, left to right: One shot layer 4, Control, Option, Command, Enter, Space, Left, Right CapLock/Shift, and One shot layer 5.
+Bottom row, left to right: One shot layer 4, Control, Option, Command, Enter, Space, Left, Right, CapLock/Right Shift, and One shot layer 5.

+### Layer 1

+Middle: Colemak
+Border: Same as QWERTY

+### Layer 2

+Middle: Dvorak
+Border: Same as QWERTY

 ### Layer 3